lowleveldesign/debug-recipes/deadlocks/diagnosing-deadlocks.md

 You may examine thin locks using **!DumpHeap -thinlocks**.
 To find all sync blocks, use the **!SyncBlk -all** command.

 There are many types of objects that the thread can wait on.
-You usually see many `WaitOnMultipleObjects` on many threads.
+You usually see `WaitOnMultipleObjects` on many threads.

-If you see RtlWaitForCriticalSection or other method connected with a critical section it might indicate that the program hang.
-In order to find the cause of this situation you may use following commands:

-    !locks shows the contained lock, use ~~[<thread>] to switch to a given thread !cs shows all critical sections in the program (dump) !timers presents all timers running in system

-Use **!cs** comman to examine details of a critical section:
+If you see `RtlWaitForCriticalSection` it might indicate that the thread is waiting on a critical section.
+Its adress should be in the call stack.
+And we may list the critical sections using the `!cs` command.
+With the -s option, we may examine details of a specific critical section:

     0:033> !cs -s 000000001a496f50
     -----------------------------------------